MartinSobel/Covchart/README.md

 - Create tool for delete selected curve
 - Create button for share the creation in social media
 - Create searchbox for curves

-**Fix:**
-- Correct countries that loads weird
 - Adapt covchart for cell phones

 **Requires database:**
-- Get the charts faster
+- Get the charts faster (saving data of curves)
 - Save drafts by user
 - Create a curve that shows use of the page